Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 When a new request is logged, it will be automatically linked to the request from which it was raised.

+### Before you begin
+* Make sure that the request type being logged is enabled in the service that the request is being logged under.
+* Make sure that service subscriptions are in place for new requests that require a customer.
+* Be familiar with the workflow that will be used in the new request and the data that is required to fulfill the workflow.

 ### How to add a Log Request automation
 1. Add a Hornbill Automation node to the workflow.
 1. Open the node’s settings by clicking on the cog icon.